tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

-## 13.1 Lesson Plan—Unsupervised Learning and The Cloud
+## 13.1 Lesson Plan—Unsupervised Learning and the Cloud

 ### Overview